-If you push changes made on a development and test/QA environment, then copy web files to the production server and ensure that each config file is pointing to the correct server.
-For example, you can copy web files to a new server with Richcopy, a powerful GUI wrapper for Robocopy, the standard file duplication command-line utility included with Windows and Windows Server.
+Push changes made on a development and test/QA environment, then copy web files to the production server, and ensure that each config file is pointing to the correct server.
+For example, use Richcopy to copy files to a new server.
+(Richcopy is a powerful GUI wrapper for Robocopy, the standard file duplication command-line utility included with Windows and Windows Server.)
 Other copy utilities are available; be sure your utility suits your needs.

 Syncing files from development to live site

 When you deploy .NET sites on the production server, you need the non-compiled files, such as *.asax; *.aspx; *.ascx; *.asmx; *.gif; *.jpg; *.html; *.js; *.xml; *.png; *.css and so on.
-You also need to transfer the files in the /bin directory, which is where the compiled code is.
-Also, do not forget any updated configuration files.
+You also need to transfer files in the /bin directory, which cintains the compiled code.
+Also, remember any updated configuration files.

 You do not need the *.cs and *.resx files.
 Also, you do not need the *.pdb files (debug files) in the /bin directory.

 Deploying ECF directories

 You need the built-in ECF directories but these directories only need to be deployed once, unless you change them.
-However, you should not change the built-in directories because they get updated if you upgrade the ECF application later.
+However, you should not change the built-in directories because they get updated if you later upgrade the ECF application.

 Updating DLLs only

 If you later update an ECF site and change only server-side code, you need to deploy only the custom dlls in the bin catalog on the production server.
 If you change the aspx/ascx files, you also have to deploy them.

 Note: When the site is recompiled, transfer the updated dlls.
 If the HTML code is changed, transfer the updated *.aspx or *.ascx files.
 If changes are made to both dlls and HTML, transfer both.

 Deployment security and access

 After your site is deployed, protect and secure your deployment with the following high-level security checks to ensure that Commerce Manager is restricted to authorized users.